Helping Controlling Parents Ease Up on Their Children

 A mother writes: My teens are wonderful and normal.
 Their misbehavior is neither extreme nor excessive.
 It's my husband who drives us all crazy.
 He expects the children to behave like little soldiers, and he can turn family life into boot camp with all his rules and regulations.
-How can I convince him that he's the problem, not us?
+How can I convince him that his controlling parenting is the problem, not us?

 What Causes Controlling Parents?

 Just like the children they love and guide, fathers come in different varieties and assume various roles in the family.
-Sometimes their chosen role, though well intentioned, leads to great difficulty for all other family members.
-At any given moment, overbearing and critical parenting attitudes, mired in a militaristic delivery of expectations and punishments, descends upon the home.
-In addition to alienating children, promoting marital strife, and sabotaging the quality of family life, drill sergeant dads squander opportunities for bonding and understanding in their quest to turn children into "conformity cadets."
+Sometimes their chosen role, though well-intentioned, leads to great difficulty for all other family members.
+At any given moment, overbearing and critical parenting attitudes, mired in a militaristic delivery of expectations and punishments, descend upon the home.
+In addition to alienating children, promoting marital strife, and sabotaging the quality of family life, controlling parents squander opportunities for bonding and understanding in their quest to turn children into "conformity cadets."

-Excessive accountability, exacting standards, and onerous interactions are some of the ingredients that create a boot camp atmosphere when dad is around.
+Excessive accountability, exacting standards, and onerous interactions are some of the ingredients that create a boot camp atmosphere when the controlling parent is around.
 If this unwelcome recipe is cooking up conflict at home, consider the following parenting tips:

-As fathers boil, mothers recoil.
+Work toward a mutually satisfactory parenting attitude.
+Typically, as fathers boil, mothers recoil.
 One key difference for fathers to thoughtfully consider is the parenting preferences of their wives.
 Is she on board with this boot camp idea?
-While some mothers may be subservient, this often belies their strong objections and deep concerns about the emotional scars left behind.
+While some mothers may be subservient, this often belies their strong objections and deep concerns about the emotional scars left on the children.

-Wives of drill sergeant dads typically report that they "walk on egg shells" when their children and husband occupy the same room, hoping that an emotional tripwire is not activated by a mistake or rule infraction on the part of a child.
+Wives of controlling parents typically report that they "walk on eggshells" when their children and husband occupy the same room, hoping that an emotional tripwire is not activated by a mistake or rule infraction on the part of a child.
 Fathers might ask themselves, "Is this the kind of legacy I want to leave behind in the minds of those I love?"